 Often his evil deeds are discovered long after the fact, to cast a respective light on his good deeds.

 May be a form of Screw the Rules, I Have Money!, but the character does not have to be richer than others.
 Compare Every Man Has His Price for "bribery" in a more generic sense.
-See Must Make Amends for when the efforts are sincere.
+See Must Make Amends or Apology Gift for when the efforts are sincere.

 Subverted in Monster, where it comes out that Schubert is so wracked with guilt over abandoning Margot Langer that he actually gives money to an impersonator using her name - he knows she's a fraud, but the symbolic act is the only way he knows how to apologize for his past sins.